2012 Florida State Seminoles football team: Duke

-Florida State Leads Series: 17 – 0

-Pregame Line: FSU −28.5, FSU −35 (Vegas odds)

 After its trip to Miami, Florida State returned home for a homecoming game against the Duke Blue Devils.
 The Seminoles and the Blue Devils previously met last season in Durham where the Seminoles won by a score of 41–16.
 Duke has never defeated Florida State in football.
 As part of homecoming festivities, the Homecoming Chief and Princess were recognized along with alumni being honored.

 Florida State kept their unbeaten streak against Duke going with a 48–7 win over the Blue Devils.
 Florida State led the game from start to finish.
 The first score came from a 13-yard touchdown pass from EJ Manuel to Rashad Greene to give the Seminoles the early lead.
 They then scored on a 75-yard punt returned for a touchdown by Tyler Hunter and then added to that lead with a 26-yard field goal from Dustin Hopkins.
 Florida State continued their control of the game in the second quarter with a 1-yard touchdown run from James Wilder, Jr. capping a three play drive and a 9-yard touchdown run from Devonta Freeman.
 Duke got on the board with their first score of the game courtesy of a 3-yard touchdown run from Jela Duncan.
 The Seminoles had a twenty-four point lead at the half.

 Florida State dominated the second half by holding Duke scoreless.
 The Seminoles received the ball to open the half and took advantage by scoring a 14-yard touchdown run from Devonta Freeman.
 They scored again in the third quarter with a 35-yard touchdown pass to Kelvin Benjamin from E.J.
 Manuel.
 The last score of the game came from Dustin Hopkins who set a new career-long, first set in 2010, with a 56-yard field goal.

 E.J.
 Manuel led the team in passing with 282 yards and two touchdowns; Devonta Freeman led the team in rushing with 12 carries for 104 yards and two touchdowns; Rodney Smith led the team in receiving with 3 receptions for 112 yards.
 On special teams, Tyler Hunter returned a punt for a touchdown and Dustin Hopkins successfully attempted two field goals, including the longest of his career.
 With this game, kicker Dustin Hopkins became the Atlantic Coast Conference career field goal leader and tied with Sebastian Janikowski for the second-longest kick in school history only trailing a 60-yard field goal from Gary Cismesia.
 The Seminoles totaled 560 yards of offense in the game, with 261 rushing yards and 299 passing yards while holding the Hurricanes to 232 total yards of offense.
 The victory brought Florida State's all-time record against the Blue Devils to 18–0.